qihuazhou/qihuazhou.github.io/_pages/about.md

 You are always welcome!
 You will have the opportunity to get top-tier resources and work on pioneering projects, especially those in AI and LLMs.

 This program is designed for those who aspire to academic/research training and can dedicate a sustained period of at least six months to focused study.
-Primary mentorship opportunities are usually reserved for current or incoming SZU students, but if you are truly exceptional (and we have exceptional cases), you can still get my mentorship.
+Primary mentorship opportunities are usually reserved for current or incoming SZU students, but if you are truly exceptional (and we have exceptional cases), you can still get my mentoring.

 I often spend much time with undergraduate students who exhibit a genuine passion for research, offering in-depth interactions and creating opportunities for their future development.
 We are happy to recommend outstanding students to top (overseas) universities.